Chinese Commercial News: Martial law under Ferdinand Marcos

 Details of the Wall of Remembrance at the Bantayog ng mga Bayani, showing the names of two separate batches of Bantayog Honorees, including that of Quintin (left/top) and Rizal Yuyitung (right/bottom).

 In 1969, the paper covered the allegations of fraud during the Ferdinand Marcos' re-election in the 1969 Philippine presidential election.
 In 1970, covered the various protests which eventually came to be known as the First Quarter Storm, and warned about the likelihood that Marcos would declare martial law.
 By this time, the Yuyitungs were already controversial for advocating that the local Chinese community become more closely integrated into mainstream Philippine society, which was interpreted as supporting the People's Republic of China at a time when Filipino politicians were caught up with the Red Scare which was sweeping the politics of America and its allies.
 The paper itself became controversial for printing reports about events in mainland China, which had been translated from western news agencies but which were nevertheless red-tagged as "pro-communist."

 In May 1970, the Marcos government picked up Quintin and Rizal Yuyitung and deported them to Taiwan, where Rizal was sentenced to jail for three years and Quintin for two years.

 The paper, temporarily managed by friends of the family, continued publishing until the issuance of Proclamation № 1081 on September 21, 1972, which placed the Philippines under martial law and all media outlets, including the Commercial News, were shut down by the regime of Ferdinand Marcos.

 Since the Philippines was already under martial law when they were released from jail, Rizal and Quinitin Yuyitung temporarily moved to North America.

 Post-martial law years

 The Yuyitung family restarted publication of the newspaper after the People Power Revolution on June 12, 1986: the only pre-martial law Chinese-language newspaper to do so.

 The Commercial News launched its website in 1995, becoming one of the first Chinese newspapers to be available on the Internet.
 The newspaper maintains a partnership with China News Service, a news service of the United Front Work Department of the Central Committee of the Chinese Communist Party.

 Editorial policy

-The editorial policy of the Chinese Commercial News revolves around a ten-point mission of the newspaper as elaborated upon by Yu Yi Tung in 1922: